tablelandnetwork/docs/docs/fundamentals/architecture/limits.md

 Query size is limited to a **maximum of 35kb.**

-Recall that mutating queries require an on-chain operation—thus, a limit for write queries must abide by standard blockspace constraints.
+Recall that mutating queries require an onchain operation—thus, a limit for write queries must abide by standard blockspace constraints.
 That is, Tableland inherits EVM-based limitations, including computational gas that exceeds the gas limit.
 For reference, multiple transactions are fully supported such that one or more SQL statements can exist in a single block, which could near this query limit for a large set of writes.

 Note that on Ethereum, due to the block gas limit (30 million gas), the query limit is reached when it is around **14.5kb**.
 In other words, query size is limited to 14.5kb when writing to Ethereum mainnet only; other chains should assume a maximum of 35kb.

 :::tip
-You can create tables and write data to it within the same on-chain transaction, but note that database operations are _atomic_.
+You can create tables and write data to it within the same onchain transaction, but note that database operations are _atomic_.
 If one of these fail, then all operations in that transaction fail—so be careful to not exceed the query size limit!

 :::